Death of Once-Promising Fab Melo Leaves Friends Wondering What Could Have Been

 "People take things pretty seriously up here," says former Syracuse guard Eric Devendorf, who serves as an assistant strength coach for the team.
 "It can make life tough if they feel, right or wrong, that you let them down."

 This wasn't Melo's first issue on campus either.
-A year earlier he had been charged with criminal mischief after getting violent around an ex-girlfriend.
-According to a police report obtained by the Post-Standard's Robert A. Baker (via Syracuse.com), he snapped off the turn signal control arm of her car while she was sitting in the driver's seat.
+A year earlier, he had been charged with criminal mischief after getting violent around an ex-girlfriend.
+According to a police report obtained by the Post-Standard's Robert A. Baker (via Syracuse.com), he snapped off the turn-signal control arm of her car while she was in the driver's seat.

 But that incident didn't affect his eligibility.
 The academic scandal did, and Syracuse's fanbase turned on him.

-Note: * An earlier version of this article mistakenly attributed the a quote ("Fab was a pleaser.
-He wanted everyone to be happy and proud of him.") to Nick Resevy.
-That quote was said by Adam Ross.